long-war-2/lwotc/README.md

 ## Acknowledgements

+ * Track Two, who has provided a huge amount of advice and insight that saved me lots of time and ensured certain bugs got fixed at all.
- * The folks behind X2WOTCCommunityHighlander
+ * The folks behind X2WOTCCommunityHighlander.
- * All the folks in XCOM 2 modders' Discord who have answered my questions
+ * All the folks in XCOM 2 modders' Discord who have answered my questions.
- * All the authors of the mods that are integrated into this port (and there will be more to come)
+ * All the authors of the mods that are integrated into this port:
+   - robojumper's Squad Select
+   - Detailed Soldier List
  * The Long War 2 team for producing the mod in the first place!